 Caldera Brewing Pale Ale | Ashland, OR 5.4% ABV

 Brewed with whole-flower Cascade hops, the frothy, ecru head of this pale ale gives off tropical, fruity aromas while the hopped-up piney flavor is a perfect match for campfire-scorched hot dogs.

 Imagine drinking in all of the flavors of a gooey German chocolate cake—from a can.
-A rich brown head and delicate aromas of toasted coconut and blackstrap molasses make this porter—full of dark chocolate and caramel malt—divine on its own, but we’ll take ours alongside a nutty fudge brownie.
+A rich brown head and delicate aromas of toasted coconut and blackstrap molasses make this porter—full of dark chocolate and caramel malt—divine on its own, but we’ll take ours alongside a brownie a la mode.

 This Munich Helles-style lager is soft-spoken, but not subdued.
 Aromas of chamomile and hay open up to crisp carbonation and floral hops flavors, while a touch of toasted wheat rounds out the finish.
 Perfect for an afternoon on the beach.